 WHERE: UA College of Pharmacy.
 Drachman Hall.
 1295 N. Martin Ave (near Speedway and Campbell).
 Transportation to and from PharmCamp is the responsibility of each camper's parent or guardian.

 HOW MUCH?
 It's free to Math Engineering Science Achivement students from southern Arizona.
 This includes free lunch, field trips, a PharmCamp t-shirt, hands-on labs, tours and UA student mentoring.

 WHY?
 Because it's fun.
 Make your own lip-balm, sunscreen or hand-sanitizer while learning what it's like to be a pharmacist - and learn about other health professions as well.

 Ready to Apply?
 If you were in MESA this year or were provided a link to this page and are going into 6th, 7th or 8th grade next year, you are eligible to apply.
 We accept 25 students each year and spaces are limited so please apply ASAP.
 Complete our online application here.
-Pharm Camp applications are now closed
+Applications are now closed.

 Paper Application Option